Matt Vierling Player Props: Tigers vs. Royals

-On Tuesday, Matt Vierling (.606 slugging percentage in past 10 games, including three home runs) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
-First pitch is at 6:40 PM ET.
+Matt Vierling -- with a slugging percentage of .655 in his past 10 games, including three home runs -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Brady Singer on the hill, on June 21 at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Twins.
+He reached base in his only plate appearance in his last appearance against the Royals.

 Matt Vierling Game Info & Props vs. the Royals